TavongaTawonezvi/TavongaTawonezvi/README.md

 # Tavonga Tawonezvi

-Second year undergrad student at the University of Cape Town pursuing<!--, juggling--> a triple major in Computer Science, Applied Statistics, and German Language Studies. 👨‍💻📊🇩🇪
+Penultimate year undergrad student at the University of Cape Town pursuing<!--, juggling--> a triple major in Computer Science, Applied Statistics, and German Language Studies. 👨‍💻📊🇩🇪

 ## 🔭 Current Focus